Natgas trading legend Arnold retires, ending era

 Traders said U.S. regulatory moves toward position limits on speculation in commodity markets may have constrained a trader like Arnold accustomed to placing big bets.
 Centaurus has been hit with small fines in recent years for violating position limits on NYMEX natural gas.

 In recent years Arnold has focused more on philanthropy.
-In 2008, he and wife Laura founded the Laura and John Arnold Foundation, which funds a variety of causes in areas including criminal justice and education.
+In 2008, he and wife Laura, founded the Laura and John Arnold Foundation, that funds a variety of causes in areas including criminal justice and education.

 Arnold also was among those wealthy individuals who was part of Warren Buffett’s “The Giving Pledge,” pledging to give away 75 percent of his wealth over his lifetime.